mehulagg/gitlab/doc/ci/services/mysql.md

 If you want to use a MySQL container, you can use [GitLab Runner](../runners/README.md) with the Docker executor.

+This example shows you how to set a username and password that GitLab uses to access the MySQL container.
+If you do not set a username and password, you must use `root`.

 1. [Create CI/CD variables](../variables/README.md#custom-cicd-variables) for your
    MySQL database and password by going to **Settings > CI/CD**, expanding **Variables**, and clicking **Add Variable**.